11+ Science and Tech Museums You Can Tour Virtually

 As the term suggests, a virtual tour is a simulated visit around an existing location, like a museum.
-They may be composed of a series of videos or still images, virtual reality, or telepresence devices.
+They may comprise a series of videos or still images, virtual reality, or telepresence devices.

-Such tours can also include other multimedia elements like sound effects, music, narration, and text, etc.
+Such tours can also include other multimedia elements like sound effects, music, narration, text, etc.

 What science and tech museums offer virtual tours?

 Quite a few, as it turns out.

 Here are the 11 best science and technology museums offering virtual tours.
 This list is far from exhaustive and is in no particular order.

 1. The Smithsonian National Museum of Natural History has one

 Washington D.C.'s world-class National Museum of Natural History is one great museum that offers an amazing virtual tour.
 It is one of the most popular museums in the world, and its virtual tour lets you see its amazing exhibits from the comfort of your own home.